The Best TVs For 2020

 So lets say you connect a Roku with your TV.
 What you can do from there is control the Roku, TV, and whatever else with a single remote.

 It has Wi-Fi connectivity, so it can stream and connect to the internet over any WIFI network.
 It has 3 HDMIs so you’ll be able connect a decent amount of devices.

-A 120 Hz refresh rate ensures dynamic scenes won’t be an issue.
-It’s also 4k which is nice.
+A 120 Hz refresh rate also ensures fast moving scenes with lots of action on screen won’t be an issue to display.